Bhaumik182001/robinhood-clone-blockchain/README.md

 2. open new terminal then cd studio then type sanity start

 # yarn developed potential dapp runs on localhost/3000 and sanity decentralized database on localhost/3333

+# because of compatiblity issues with hardhat node was downgraded to version 16